 Coastal Carolina University offers baccalaureate degrees and minors, including specialized degree concentrations, through its five academic colleges.
-The largest major in terms of headcount is business management.
-Coastal Carolina University also has many students who pursue degrees in marine science, biology, marketing, psychology, communication, and education.
+The largest major in terms of headcount is marine science.
+Coastal Carolina University also has many students who pursue degrees in business management, exercise and sport science, communication, marketing, biology and psychology.
 For more information on each major, visit the academic majors web page:

 2. What is the student/faculty ratio?